Whilst some may prefer anther tipple, wine is the go-to beverage for many people.

-In his household, you never drank without eating and never ate without drinking, which is something he has incorporated into this bar.
+In his household, you never drank without eating and never ate without drinking, which is something he has incorporated into this drinking spot.

-The food menu offers some mouth-watering seafood such as kingfish and salmon, along with some Portuguese-inspired croquettes.
+The food menu offers some mouth-watering seafood such as kingfish and salmon, along with Portuguese-inspired croquettes.

 Opening Hours: Wednesday (4pm- 10pm) Thursday – Saturday (4pm-11pm) Sunday (12pm-5pm)